tibs/reST-slides-talk/rst-slide-notes.rst

 `A slideshow toolchain with ReST, Pandoc and LaTeX Beamer`_ by Fraser Tweedale (video)

+Pandoc is a general purpose tool for converting between markups.

 Dig out the other link I have to a "how to" article.

 .. _`A slideshow toolchain with ReST, Pandoc and LaTeX Beamer`: